himanshubhansali/QA-Tool/README.md

 ## Requirements

-To run this project locally, you need to have **Python 3.8 or above** installed.
+To run this project locally, you need to have **Python 3.8 or above** (python 3.11.11) installed.
 You also need the following dependencies:

 - **Flask**
 - **BeautifulSoup**